shoui520/shoui520.github.io/docs/guide.md

 # Japanese Guide

+!!! info "Purpose"
+    This is the main Japanese guide for immersion learning.
+Recommended for most people.

 *If you don't need a preface, please skip to [2.1 How to learn Japanese](#21-how-to-learn-japanese)*

 ## 1.1 Why many people "fail" to learn Japanese